tgaff/advanced_js_talk/intro_bower.md

 We can install our package dependencies now using `bower install <package> --save`

-These pacakages will be saved to a `bower_components/` folder by default.
+These packages will be saved to a `bower_components/` folder by default.

 ```bash
 $ bower install angular --save